-Grades 10-12 Level 2
+CONSTRUCTION II Grades 10-12 Level 2 (S1, S2)1⁄2 CreditCLUSTER: Career and Life Skills

-CONSTRUCTION II CLUSTER: Career and life Skills Prerequisite: Construction I
+Prerequisite: Construction I or permission of instruction

 This course is a continuation of the skills learned in Construction I with an emphasis on larger and more in-depth projects.
 Students will be required to develop and later market one of the items that they produce in class to the school community.
 Advanced tools and processes will be taught in addition to the construction aspect of the class.